akashdukare-maker/CreditFlow-Loan-Eligibility-Assessment-System/README.md

 To solve this problem, the bank wants to introduce an intelligent loan approval system powered by Machine Learning that can automatically analyse applicant details and predict whether a loan should be Approved or Rejected before final human verification.

 # Objectives
+The objective of this project is to automate the loan approval process based on customer details provided during the loan application process.

+The system analyses applicant financial, personal, and credit-related information and predicts whether a loan application should be approved or rejected.

+The goal is to:
 - Automate loan approval decisions
 - Reduce financial risk
 - Improve decision consistency